Line 362 – Volunteer firefighters' amount and Line 395 – Search and rescue volunteers' amount

 - attending meeting held by the organization; and

 - participating in required training related to search and rescue services.

 An eligible organization is a search and rescue organization that is a member of the Search and Rescue Volunteer Association of Canada, the Civil Air Search and Rescue Association, or the Canadian Coast Guard Auxiliary, or whose status as a search and rescue organization is recognized by a provincial, municipal or public authority.
 Your search and rescue organization can tell you if it is eligible.

 As a volunteer firefighter or search and rescue volunteer, you may be eligible to claim a $1,000 exemption instead of the VFA or the SRVA.
 For more information, see Emergency services volunteers.
 If you choose to claim this income exemption, you will not be eligible for the volunteer firefighters' amount or the search and rescue volunteers' amount.
 The income exemption related to emergency services volunteers is shown in box 87 of your T4 slips.

 If you claim the $3,000 volunteer firefighters' amount or the search and rescue volunteers' amount, add the amounts shown in boxes 87 and 14 of your T4 slips and enter the result on line 101.
 Enter $3,000 on either line 362 or line 395 of Schedule 1.

 If you are claiming the exemption, report only the amount shown in box 14 of your T4 slips on line 101.

 Filing electronically or filing a paper return

 Do not send any documents.
-Keep them in case we ask to see them at a later date.
+Keep them in case we ask to see them later.

 Forms and publications